lijumjose/VIPMP/src/pages/docs/release_notes/upcoming_releases.md

 ## Pricing and invoicing data available in GET Order APIs

-The VIP Marketplace now provides partners with enhanced access to pricing and invoicing information through updates to the `GET Order by ID` and `GET Order History` APIs.
+The VIP Marketplace now provides partners with enhanced access to pricing and invoicing information through the `GET Order by ID` and `GET Order History` APIs.

 These enhancements allow partners to view the same pricing elements that appear in the invoice spreadsheets, which improves transparency and reconciliation accuracy.